Kyle8973/CitE-Cycling/README.md

 - This Page Should Also Calculate And Display The Total Distance Travelled And Power Output For Each Club As Well As The Average Distance Travelled And Power Output For Each Club
 - Club Data Can Be Found In The club Table.

-## Update The Power Outputs And Distance Travelled Of The Participants
+## Update The Power Outputs And Distance Travelled Of The Participants:

 - Allow Users To Update The Power Output And Distance Travelled For Each Participant
 - These Are The Only Two Fields That The User Should Be Able To Update For Each Participant
 - Participant Data Can Be Found In The participant Table

-## Delete Current Participants
+## Delete Current Participants:

 - Allow Users To Delete Participants.
 Necessary Validation Should Be Included To Limit Accidental Deletion And Human Error
 - Participant Data Can Be Found In The participant Table.

-## License
+## License:

 This Project Is Licensed Under The [GNU General Public License V3.0](LICENSE).
 Adherence To The Terms And Conditions Of The License Is Required.